What is behind Vietnam's economic success story? – DW – 10/15/2024

 Apple, the US tech giant, was again named the most valuable company in the world this year.

-Vietnam has low labor costs, and a young and large workforce, with 58% under 35-years-old, out of a population of almost 100 million, making the country an attractive bet for investment.
+Vietnam has low labor costs and a young and large workforce, with 58% of the population of almost 100 million younger than 35 years old, making the country an attractive bet for investment.

 More structural reforms needed

-However, strong growth is also encountering domestic issues.
+The strong growth is encountering domestic hurdles, however.
 Although Vietnam has one of the fastest growing economies in the region, it has a poor reputation on corruption, political censorship, human rights and civic society.

-Domestically, local small to medium companies are struggling to become as competitive as manufacturers exporting to international markets.
+Small to midsize companies within Vietnam are struggling to become as competitive as manufacturers that export to international markets.

-Prices are also increasing for essentials such as food production due to climate change events, such as the recent Typhoon Yagi.
+Because of climate change events, such as the recent Typhoon Yagi, prices are also increasing for essentials such as food production.
 Vietnam faces frequent electricity shortages, and experts say it must increase the use renewable energy.

-Sebastian Eckardt, a practice manager for East Asia at the World Bank, said structural reforms are needed.
+Sebastian Eckardt, a practice manager for East Asia at the World Bank, said structural reforms were needed.

-"During the first half of the year, Vietnam's economy benefitted from the rebound in export demand.
-To sustain growth momentum not only for the rest of the year but over the medium term, the authorities should deepen structural reforms, step up public investment while carefully managing emerging financial risks," Eckard said.
+"During the first half of the year, Vietnam's economy benefited from the rebound in export demand.
+To sustain growth momentum not only for the rest of the year but over the medium term, the authorities should deepen structural reforms, step up public investment, while carefully managing emerging financial risks," Eckardt said.

 Edited by: Wesley Rahn